-Governor David Ige announces nominee to lead Department of Land and Natural Resources and his choices for the Board of EducationPosted on Apr 7, 2015 in Latest News, Newsroom, Press Releases
+Governor David Ige announces nominee to lead Department of Land and Natural Resources and his choices for the Board of EducationPosted on Apr 7, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Governor David Ige today announced his nomination to lead the Department of Land and Natural Resources and his choices for the Board of Education.
 The appointments are subject to confirmation by the Senate.